 When the debt is extinguished and the exchange item is realised for purposes of section 24I, an exchange difference of nil should arise.
 Given the circumstances of the bad debt under consideration, an exchange difference of nil can be achieved by prescribing an alternative ruling exchange rate under the proviso to the definition of "ruling exchange rate" in section 24I(1) which is equal to the ruling exchange rate at the previous translation date, if that alternative rate was used for financial reporting purposes pursuant to IFRS.
-Arguably if the debt was written off for accounting purposes in the previous financial year, there may not be a debt to translate for accounting purposes of this example, if this situation prevails, SARS will accept that the above alternative rate was used pursuant to IFRS.
+Arguably if the debt was written off for accounting purposes in the previous financial year, there may not be a debt to translate for accounting purposes and therefore no alternative rate applied pursuant to IFRS.
+In the circumstances of this example, if this situation prevails, SARS will accept that the above alternative rate was used pursuant to IFRS.